kimtth/awesome-azure-openai-llm/README.md

 ## Conclusion

-- Azure Open AI Embedding API,text-embedding-ada-002, supports 1536 dimensions.
+- Azure Open AI Embedding API, `text-embedding-ada-002`, supports 1536 dimensions.
 Elastic search, Lucene based engine, supports 1024 dimensions as a max.
 Open search can insert 16,000 dimensions as a vector storage.
+Open search is available to use as a vector database with Azure Open AI Embedding API.

 - @citation: open ai documents:
 text-embedding-ada-002: